JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 - February 2025: paper "*Problem-Parameter-Free Decentralized Nonconvex Stochastic Optimization*" is accepted by **Pacific Journal of Optimization**.

 - January 2025: One paper is accepted by **ICLR 2025** (**Spotlight**).
 Congratulations to all my collaborators!
-  - *Joint Demonstration and Preference Learning Improves Policy Alignment with Human Feedback*
+  - *Learning Reward and Policy Jointly from Demonstration and Preference Improves Alignment*

 - January 2025: Paper "*Riemannian Bilevel Optimization*" is accepted by **Journal of Machine Learning Research**!